Oil on canvas

 Framed: 159.5 x 124 x 14.5 cm (62 13/16 x 48 13/16 x 5 11/16 in.); Unframed: 134 x 99 cm (52 3/4 x 39 in.)

-When King Herod learned from the Three Kings that he would lose his throne to a newborn in Bethlehem, he ordered a massacre of infant boys.
+When King Herod learned that he would lose his throne to a child born in Bethlehem, he ordered all male infants to be massacred.
 Mary and Joseph thus fled to Egypt to protect their son, Jesus.
-However, the age of the boy suggests that this painting depicts the more unusual subject of the family’s return.
-His vision of the cross refers to both his eventual crucifixion and the slaughter of the innocent children.
-However, the expressions on the faces of Mary and Joseph, as well as how the toddler reaches out to the cross, implies that they all accept his fate: Mary, regretfully; Joseph, stoically; and Jesus, joyfully.
+The age of the boy in this painting suggests that Poussin depicted the less-common subject of the Holy Family’s return from Egypt.
+Jesus reaches toward a vision of a cross borne by angels, a reference to both his eventual crucifixion and Herod’s cruel slaughter of innocent children.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.